robertsahlin/google-big-query-hacks/README.md

 # Big-Query
 Python scripts to export web analytics data from Google Big Query.
-Scripts can be executed from SSIS or as a scheduled task in Windows Task Scheduler.
+Scripts can be executed from SSIS or as a scheduled task.

 #Service account authentication
 Set up a service account in your big query project.
 See https://cloud.google.com/bigquery/authorization#service-accounts